Looking for an easy way to soak up fall color? Take a drive through Minnesota's state forests!

 Fall color forest drives are perfect for families, and also a great time to snap some photos for holiday cards.

 Here are some of our favorite fall color drives through a few of Minnesota's 59 state forests.

-- Richard J. Dorer Memorial Hardwood State Forest: This loop begins and ends in Red Wing.
-From downtown Red Wing, head south on Highway 61 for 10.5 miles.
-At Frontenac take a right onto County 2 Boulevard and go east for 9 miles.
-Take a right onto County 3 Boulevard to head east for 4 miles.
+- Richard J. Dorer Memorial Hardwood State Forest loop.
+From downtown Red Wing head south on Highway 61 for 10.5 miles.
+At Frontenac take a right onto Country 2 to head east for 9 miles.
+Take a right onto County 3 to head east for 4 miles.
 Take a right onto State Highway 58 to head north for 1.5 miles.
 Take a left onto Hay Creek Trail to head north for about 4.5 miles.
-Hay Creek Trail turns into Twin Bluff Road at Pioneer Road.
-Continue on Twin Bluff Road until it turns into West Avenue.
-Follow West Avenue to West 7th Street and turn right.
-Go one block and turn left onto East Avenue to return to downtown Red Wing.
+Hey Creek Trail turns into Twin Bluff Road at Pioneer Trail.
+Continue on Twin Bluff Road for 1.5 miles and turn left on East Ave to return to downtown Red Wing.

 For more great rides, check out Fall Color Finder »